What is a Keto Diet?

 - Cyclical Ketogenic Diet (CKD): This is a variation of keto for bodybuilders and contest goers, generally giving one day a week to carb up and resupply glycogen stores.

 If you work out intensely, then a TKD or CKD may be for you.
-If you’re interested in reading more about the different types of keto, click here >
+To learn more about training on keto, check out our comprehensive guide to bodybuilding on a ketogenic diet >

 People often argue that performance is affected when on a keto diet, but that’s not true.
 Well, not in the long run.
 In the short-term, you may notice some small physical performance drops, but this will subside as you continue replenishing fluids, electrolytes, and adapt to the fat intake.

 Many studies have been done on exercise.
 A study was done on trained cyclists who were on a ketogenic diet for four weeks.
 The results show that aerobic endurance was not compromised at all, and their muscle mass was the same as when they started.

 Their bodies adapted through ketosis, limiting both glucose and glycogen stores, and used fats as the predominant energy source.